“She Is Our Pride and What Gave Us Strength”

 How a family from rural Togo overcame superstition and fear to get their daughter the care she needed

-When a child with a cleft is born into one of these communities, the stakes for access to quality healthcare are no less high.
-Besides the sometimes-fatal difficulties eating and breathing babies with clefts everywhere suffer, these children are more likely to be abandoned at birth or stigmatized for life for the way they look.
+When a child in one of these communities is born with a cleft, the stakes could not be higher.
+Besides exacerbating the sometimes-fatal difficulties eating and breathing babies with clefts everywhere suffer, these children are also more likely to be abandoned at birth or stigmatized for life for the way they look.
 And years of exploitation, mission trips, and half-finished philanthropic initiatives have left many understandably suspicious of modern healthcare.

 It's places like these where Smile Train’s unique model truly shines.
 Because we work directly with local hospitals, our partner social workers have years to build relationships of trust with local governments, tribal chiefs, and religious leaders.
 Families are welcomed at our partner hospitals by professionals who speak their language and share their culture.